1

 Frequently Asked Questions

-Merck, Yakult, DuPont, Enterome Bioscience, ViThera Pharmaceuticals, Second Genome Inc., Vedanta BioSciences, MicroBiome Therapeutics LLC, Osel, Metabiomics Corporation, and other are the prominent players in the market.
+The key players operating in the global market are including Merck, Yakult, DuPont, Enterome Bioscience, ViThera Pharmaceuticals, Second Genome Inc., Vedanta BioSciences, Microbiome Therapeutics LLC, Osel, and Metabiomics Corporation.

-North America held the highest market share in the human microbiome market.
+The therapeutics application held the maximum share of the human microbiome industry.

 Cart Summary